DVMProject/dvmhost/README.md

 ## dvmfne Configuration

 This source repository contains configuration example files within the configs folder, please review `fne-config.example.yml` for the `dvmfne` for details on various configurable options.
 When first setting up a FNE instance, it is important to properly configure a `talkgroup_rules.example.yml` file, this file defines all the various rules for valid talkgroups and other settings.

+The other configurables on a `dvmfne` instance are within the `fne-config.example.yml`.
+Some of these are Radio ID (RID) access control listings, Peer ID (PID) access control listings, adjacent site maps for systems with trunked `dvmhost` instances connected, annd many other parameters.

+Here is a listing of files in the configs folder in this repo that pertain to FNE configuration:
+- `adj_site_map.example.yml` - This is an example configuration file configuring adjacent site mappings for trunked `dvmhost` instances.
+- `fne-config.example.yml` - This is the main/primary example configuration file for an FNE instance.
+- `peer_list.example.dat` - This is a simple CSV-style file containing access control permissions for peers allowed to connect to the FNE (this includes both downstream peers (like `dvmhost` or `dvmbridge`) and other `dvmfne` instances connecting *to* the FNE instance).
+- `rid_acl.example.dat` - This is a simple CSV-style file containing the access control permissions for radio ID (RID)s allowed to use a configured system/network.
+- `talkgroup_rules.example.yml` - This is the second most important configuration file for an FNE, this file describes all the talkgroups and their related access control and configuration parameters.

+There is another file that is attributed to the FNE that an example is not provided for and that is the `key-container.ekc` file.
+This file provides cryptographic material needed for providing keyloading functionality across a configured system/network.

+Most parameters within the `fne-config.example.yml` should be set to reasonable defaults for simply just starting up a FNE, the only parameters in the configuration that *must* be reviewed before starting up an instance are proper file paths for the ACL and other files used by the FNE.

 There is no other real configuration for a `dvmfne` instance other then setting the appropriate parameters within the configuration files.